oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 1. Download your desired WebLogic Server installer from the [Oracle Technology Network WebLogic Server download page](https://www.oracle.com/middleware/technologies/weblogic-server-installers-downloads.html) or from the [Oracle Software Delivery Cloud (OSDC)](https://edelivery.oracle.com/osdc/faces/Home.jspx).

-   Note that the WebLogic Server installers will not be fully patched.
-You should use the "--patches" or "--recommendedPatches" options in WIT to apply one-off and recommended Oracle patches.
+   **Note:** The WebLogic Server installers will not be fully patched.
+   In a subsequent step, we will use the WIT `--patches` or `--recommendedPatches` options to apply one-off and recommended Oracle patches.

 1. Add the installers to your WIT cache using the
    [WIT `cache` command](https://oracle.github.io/weblogic-image-tool/userguide/tools/cache/).
    For example, assuming you downloaded the installers to the `/home/acmeuser/wls-installers` directory: